nlib/tones/README.md

 ## Usage

-Tones provide translation feature in rails application.
-It also provide user interface to manage translation, and import export feature for translation strings through file.
+Tones stores rails translations in the database using a model approach.
+All strings are cached, so no db queries are made when loading the views.
+It also provides a user interface to manage translations.
+You can import/export translation strings to CSV.

 All visible strings should be in the form to(:this_is_my_string)